 Together they pray daily.
 Faith is their treasure: "For me (what helped me the most during this time in my life) was spirituality, having God close to me, focusing a lot on that, on prayer, on asking God to heal me, to heal me, yes.
 For me, spirituality is very important," she explains.

 Praying inside the 'filter hotel' room.
 Photo: Christian M. Palma Montaño/IOM

 Other people who have come from far away are in Ciudad Juarez, at the temporary accommodation facility.
 María knows that they left their homes for various reasons.
 Each one carries his or her own story and project for change.
 She asks them not to move from where they are.

 "It doesn't make sense for them to come because everything has come to a stop.
 The same challenges that you are going to go through there, at home, you will go through here.
 But I also think that sometimes when they are looking for you, you have no other option," she adds.

 Last moments before leaving the facility where they survived the pandemic.
 Photo: Christian M. Palma Montaño/IOM

 In María’s and her daughter's backpack is her rosary, her Bible, a book of prayers, and a few essential belongings she carries with her.
 She climbs into the van that will take her to a government shelter in Ciudad Juarez where she will be reunited with her cousin and nephews.

+Maria's daughter with paint in her hands.
 Photo: Christian M. Palma Montaño/IOM

 Before leaving, her daughter performs a ritual at the hotel: she dips her hands in colored paint and puts them on a map of Mexico.
 It is her way of leaving a trace of her passage through the "filter hotel", as other children and adolescents did before her departure day.